 Similarly, I love to be consumed by the musical and lyrical challenge of translating French Hip Hop into English, ensuring I stay true to the poetic language and rhyme structure, all while keeping within the original melody.
 And sometimes I learn the guitar chords for it so that I can play and sing an acoustic, English version of a French hip hop song.

-I present as a pale, be-freckled white woman assumed as Irish Catholic, but my daily experience is more than the sum of my DNA.
+I present as a pale, be-freckled white woman assumed as Irish Catholic, but my daily experience is more than my DNA.
 I’ve birthed and am raising two bi-racial children with my South-Indian husband, and we practice both Hindu and Catholic traditions in our home, as well as explore other beliefs as a family.
 English, Telugu, Hindi, and French can be heard in our home, and our family spends several weeks in India each year, making me local in Hyderabad, New York City, and Cape Cod.

 We are all so much more than a simple reduction to our DNA, places of birth, and all the other societal boxes that have in many ways outgrown their usefulness.
 I challenge you to take a moment to reflect on how you would tell the story of you through the foods, music, and stories that make you you.
 If you’d like to share your story via an event or simply on our platform, connect with us here.

 Megs K., creator of Cultures Capsules